LongBu/AWS-SAP-C02-Study-Guide/README.md

 LDAP: software protocol for enabling the location of data about organizations, individuals and other resources in a network.

+Identity federation: a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources.

 ###  Identity and Access Management Access Analyzer:

 ## EC2